dogtail9/ShortURL/README.md

 The browser will not be redirected because the walu for key`a` is no longer present in the cache.

 ### Add Authentication and Authorization to the Management portal

+We will use IdentityServer4 to add Authentication and Authorization to the management portal and the management api.
+The users will be able to login to see the urls in the list and the admin user will be able to add and remove urls from the list.
+The management portal will authenticate against the management api.

+Create an Identityserver4 project.